 Place Your Desk in Command

 One of the most important things to consider when it comes to your desk is the commanding position.
 This means that your desk is placed in such a way that you can see the door when you’re sitting at your desk, but you’re not directly in line with the door.
 This position gives you a better view of opportunities and ideas.
-It can also help you feel less stressed and more at ease because you can see anyone or anything that might be approaching.
+It can also help you feel more at ease because you can see anyone or anything that might be approaching.

 If you’re unable to place your desk in the commanding position, there are a few ways to correct this.
 If you have to face away from the door, place a mirror so that you can see a reflection of the door while you’re sitting at your desk.
 If you have to have your desk in line with the door, it’s a good idea to hang a feng shui crystal ball between you and the door to help disperse any energy coming in.